RLemess/Rlemess/README.md

   - 🌱 I am currently studying Systems Analysis and Development.
 And my first contact in the market was with a company called Keepins from São Paulo, SP.

   - 🔭 I will grow a lot in the area.
-My dream is to one day work with Cloud and AI.
+My dream is to one day work with Cloud Computing.
 </p>

 <!-- Dropdown -->